SpringsteinM/thesis/chapters/4_pose.typ

   ),
   caption: figure.caption(
     [Person detection results are reported for the PoPArt test set.
 For PoPArt, $A P_S$ is neglected as no test data is available for small human figures, most of which have no annotatable pose due to their size.
-Entries without style transfer and without semi-supervised learning correspond to the state-of-the-art method of #cite(<0012WZXXT21>, form: "prose") with fine-tuning to the respective training data set.
+Entries without style transfer and without semi-supervised learning correspond to the state-of-the-art method of Li et al. @0012WZXXT21 with fine-tuning to the respective training data set.
 The best performing approach per test set is indicated in bold.], position:top
   )
 )